- Faculty: Veterinary Medicine, Bucharest, Romania (1963)

 IMMUNOGERONTOLOGY AND IMMUNOSENESCENCE – NEW FIELDS OF APPLICABILITY OF IgY AND IAPs (IMMUNOLOGICALLY ACTIVE PROTEINS)

 - It is well documented that the decline in immunocompetence occurs with age or, rather, is related to the age of humans.

 - In this case, the immune system begins to lose some of its functions and cannot respond quickly or efficiently to stimuli.

 - Alteration of the immune system in the elderly is generally regarded as a deterioration of immunity called immunosenescence.

-- I The use of IgY and IAPs immunomodulators by the elderly brings real benefits to maintaining health (as a therapeutic tool for the extension of the thymus functioning period after 65 years, but also for the immunological support of the body in its absence).
+- The use of IgY and IAPs by the elderly brings real benefits to maintaining health (as a support for the extension of the thymus functioning period after 65 years, but also for the immunological support of the body in its absence).

 COMPOSITION AND METHOD OF PREPARING AND EVALUATION OF A COMPLEX IMMUNOGEN I-SPGA FOR IMMUNOLOGICAL ACTIVE PROTEINS PRODUCTION (IAPs)

 - The invention relates to a composition of a new type of immunogenic preparation called I-spga which immunizes the chickens for obtaining immunologically active proteins – IVP (Ionel Victor Patrascu).

 - Immunologically active proteins – IVP can be used to develop a range of biological products indicated in the treatment of: